guzhaoyuan/epos2/README.md

 	float64 position # used as step counter float64 torque
-	int16 init # if true, the controller init state by offset position to zero, TODO
+	int16 init # if true, the controller random init a state
 	---
-	float64 position_new #-pi to pi
+	float64[3] state_new # cos() sin() velocity
+	float64 reward #used
-	float64 reward # calc using position, velocity and action bool done # not used
+	bool done # used
-	float64 velocity # calc by differentiate position float64 current # not used
+	float64 velocity # not used, calc by differenciate position float64 position_new #-pi to pi, now not used float64 current # not used

 ## EPOS2 info